 In the unlikely situation of passengers being trapped in the lift, there is a responsibility to ensure the user(s) are able to alert others and communicate with them, therefore a suitable emergency communication system must be fitted.
 This continues to be a reponsibility of the lift owner throughout the life of the lift.
 There are a number of communication options available depending on the environment the lift is installed into and the type of product.

 2. Are all users able to use the lift independently, without concern?

 It's important to consider whether those with a visual impairment can operate the lift, therefore controls should be raised and visually contrasted with adequate lighting in place and a floor that has frictional qualities similar to, or higher than, the floor of the landing (which cannot be a dark colour).
-It is also worth considering that certain colours, patterns and textures can also have a similar effect.

 3. Does the area in front of, and in the lift enable free and easy movement? (with particular consideration for wheelchair users)

 Detailed guidance around the position and functionality of lift doors and manoevering space can be found in the document, but the general rules state that clear and sufficient space must always be left in front of lifts, namely;

 - Unobstructed manoeuvring space of 1500mm x 1500mm, or a wide straight access route 900mm wide in front of each lifting device enabling easy turning and entrance to the lift car.

 - Landing call buttons located between 900mm and 1100mm from the floor of the landing and at least 500mm from any return wall to enable all users to be able to call the lift.

 In many instances this is required to achieve the minimum of 500mm clear access from the landing call buttons.
 For lifting platforms this can be a frequent problem and one that can be helped through the installation of powered door operators and flush/pedestal-mounted call stations at each landing.